raquo/Airstream/README.md

 ##### Unhandled Errors Do Not Terminate The Program

 In Airstream, unhandled errors do not result in the program terminating.
-By default they are reported to the console.
+By default, they are reported to the console.
 You can specify different or additional handlers such as `AirstreamError.debuggerErrorCallback` or even a custom handler that effectively terminates your program.

 Regardless of this seeming leniency, you should still handle all of your errors at some point before they become _unhandled_.
 In a good Airstream codebase every _unhandled_ error must be treated as a bug.